 If you’re crafty, a handmade poster is far superior to anything that you could make with a poster printer.
 Plus you’d be the highlight of a meeting.
 E.g., Jason McDermott’s poster.

 Embrace the rough draft process

-Another way to solicit comments is to convert your poster to a JPG and post it to a Flickr group in which members share critiques.
-Of course, that might be a long wait, since those “others” are complete slugs.
-So you might need to send a message to your friends with the URL, or make a Twitter appeal (“Dear peeps, please help make my poster suck less.
+Another way to solicit comments is to convert your poster to a high-resolution image and post it to a Flickr group that you set up (you can control group visibility).
+Then send a message to your friends with the URL to group or make a Twitter appeal (“Dear peeps, please help make my poster suck less.
 Comments appreciated.”)
+I’ve set up a public Flickr group (“Pimp my poster“) that demonstrates this idea.
 Internet-based poster feedback is especially good if you have no friends to look at physical, real-world poster drafts.